Are you looking for a business English or academic writing course?

 I had been sending so many emails that I decided to create a template to make it go faster.

-Grammar Rules for present simple tense
+English grammar rules for present simple tense

 Use present simple to talk about schedules, habits, customs, repeated behaviors and scientific facts.
 We use this form to talk about things that are stable and NOT temporary.
 Things that were true in the past, are true now, and will probably be true in the future.
 We often use always or never with present simple sentences.